cosmic-explorer/ce-it-infrastructure/dcc/README.md

    Hydra.](https://github.com/cosmic-explorer/hydra-login-consent-node/tree/dcc)
    This relies on the Shibboleth ePPN to do the authentication, and so it just passes the OAuth2 login and consent flow once Apache sees an approved ePPN.
+   This image is published to [cosmicexplorer/hydra-login-consent-node](https://cloud.docker.com/u/cosmicexplorer/repository/docker/cosmicexplorer/hydra-login-consent-node) on Docker Hub.
  - The [ORY Hydra](https://github.com/ory/hydra) OAuth2 server.
  - The [Postgress](https://hub.docker.com/_/postgres) database for ORY Hydra and the [MariaDB](https://hub.docker.com/_/mariadb) database for the DCC.